WIN Career Camp

 Infrastructure New Zealand and WIN are delighted to have partnered with Leaderful to bring you WIN Career Camp.
 This camp is aimed at all and any women who want to achieve success in their career, regardless of professional level.

-The first camp will commence 13 June.
-To register for this WIN Career Camp, please email email@example.com with your name, role/title, organisation, email, and mobile.
+The first camp has commenced.
+We are now taking registrations for the next WIN Career Camp starting Wednesday 13 March 2024, please email firstname.lastname@example.org with your name, role/title, organisation, email, and mobile.
 Spaces are very limited, Career Camp costs $2750.00 + GST.

 What is Career Camp?